Climate clause

 Climate-Related Liability Cover (Commercial Insureds)

-Seb & Abby's Clause provides cover for climate-related injury and/or property damage in commercial insurance policies.
+This clause provides cover for climate-related injury and/or property damage in commercial insurance policies.

-Seb & Abby's Clause fills a gap in the UK insurance market, where there is currently no specific insurance cover for climate-related liability property damage or personal injury claims - i.e. climate-related injury or property damage caused/ contributed to by the policyholder's business.
+Fills a gap in the UK insurance market, where there is currently no specific insurance cover for climate-related liability property damage or personal injury claims - i.e. climate-related injury or property damage caused/ contributed to by the policyholder's business.

-[Drafting note: Consider using Seb & Abby’s Clause with the condition in [Connor’s Clause] Condition to Liability Cover for Climate-Related Claims (Commercial Insureds).]
+[Drafting note: consider using Seb & Abby’s Clause with the condition in [Connor’s Clause] Condition to Liability Cover for Climate-Related Claims (Commercial Insureds).]

 Climate-related claims liability section